-Churches, schools, and arts organizations often have a central billing office that manages multiple pianos dispersed across different campuses & locations.
+Churches, schools, and arts organizations often have a central office that manages multiple pianos dispersed across different campuses & locations; and in some situations this might be a residential customer who has a piano at two different residences.

 Central Billing Office

-We recommend creating one customer record for the Company & Primary Billing Contact you interface with at the central office.
+For corporate customers we recommend creating one customer record for the Company / Central Billing Office.
+The primary billing contact is the person you want to add to this record.
 If needed, you can also add secondary contacts on this record for anyone at this location who is going to interface with your company.

 Offsite Locations With Pianos